apache/doris/docs/en/extending-doris/plugin-development-manual.md

 ## Write A Plugin

 The development environment of the FE plugin depends on the development environment of Doris.
 So please make sure Doris's compilation and development environment works normally.

+`fe_plugins` is the parent module of the fe plugins.
+It can uniformly manage the third-party library information that the plugin depends on.
+Adding a plugin can add a submodule implementation under `fe_plugins`.

 ### Create module